Millie's Fund

 After neutering your dog’s calorie needs will fall.
 Being neutered will not directly result in weight gain once food intake is reduced.

-Will spaying my dog change their behaviour?
+Will neutering my dog change their behaviour?

 Your dog’s personality will not change, but some unwanted behaviours which may be hormone-fuelled may decrease.